 Codling Moth in Utah Orchards

-Mair Murray, Extension IPM Specialist • Diane Alston, Extension Entomologist
+Marion Murray, Extension IPM Specialist • Diane Alston, Extension Entomologist (No longer at USU)

 - Codling moth is the major pest of apple and pear, where the larvae tunnel into fruit.